Michaelogclarke/Just-Cakes/docs/README.md

 # Just Cakes Documentation

-Complete documentation for the Just Cakes e-commerce application redesign and PostgreSQL database integration.
+Complete documentation for the Just Cakes e-commerce application redesign.

 ## Overview

 This documentation covers all major updates made to the Just Cakes application, including:
 - Complete UI/UX redesign with minimal aesthetic
-- PostgreSQL database setup with Prisma ORM
 - Landing page with image carousel
 - Product browsing and filtering
 - Shopping cart functionality